Knowledge Hub

 Tips on limiting liability in commercial contracts

-Our commercial solicitors tips on limiting liability in commercial contracts include:
+Our commercial lawyers offer these tips for limiting liability in B2B contracts:

-5. Consider inclusion of a force majeure clause to escape liability if there are circumstances beyond your control
+5. Force majeure: Include a force majeure clause to escape liability if circumstances are beyond your control.

-6. Ensure termination and variation clauses are drafted in a way that is consistent with liability and indemnity provisions and work in conjunction for you
+6. Look at the bigger picture: Ensure that your termination and variation clauses are consistent with your liability and indemnity provisions and work together.
+Make sure your insurance covers the potential liability you are exposed to.

-10. If using subcontractors, ensure you negotiate that they will provide you with indemnities and agree to accept similar liabilities to those agreed by you in the head contract
+10. Look at your subcontractor agreements: If you’re using subcontractors, ensure that they indemnify you and accept liabilities similar to those agreed to in the head contract.

 About our expert